wuyou33/makena/README.md

 Makena is a velocity-space, constraint-based physics engine for convex rigid body simulation.
 It also contains some useful stand-alone geometric tools such as convex hull finders and an intersection finder for convex polytopes.
-The development is still in progress (pre-alpha release).
+The engine development is still in progress (pre-alpha release).
 The development originally started to experiment an idea to track contacts over multiple simulation steps.
-Conventional physics engines run multiple iteration of geometric configuration update and collision detection until there are no new collisions found.
+Conventional physics engines run multiple iteration of geometric configuration update and collision detection until there are no new collisions found in a single simulation step.
-This is an attempt to track the resting or sliding contacts that have been already discovered in the previous steps to avoid such iterations at the next simulation steps onwards.
+This is an attempt to track the resting or sliding contacts that have been already discovered in the previous steps to avoid such iterations at the cost of more expensive processing at the discovery that involves finding the intersection of two penetrating polytopes.
+The author hopes this elaborated discovery process and the tracking will contribute to more stabilized and consistent unilateral constraints generation.
 The target objects are convex rigid bodies.
-(Non-convex objects can be handled by gluing convex objects with fixed joints.)
+Non-convex objects can be realized by gluing convex objects with fixed joints.
 It supports the joints with both angular and linear limits, frictions/motors, and velocity limits.
 The supported joints are : ball, hinge 1, universal, slider, piston, and fixed joints.
-The contraints are solveed by a projected Gauss-Seidel iterative MLSP solver.
+The contraints are solved by a projected Gauss-Seidel iterative MLSP solver.
 The contact frictions are not integrated in the complementarity conditions.
 They are handled at the next step by boxed-bilateral constraints based on the pressue along the contact normal direction found at the previous step.
-The new contact detector still has errors that cause excessive repulsive forces & torques.
+The new contact detector still has errors that cause generation of erraneous contact feature pairs, that manifests as excessive repulsive forces & torques in the simulation.
 The current implementation is written in the standard C++14 with no external dependencies and no optimization has been performed yet.

 # Samples